 Since the beginning of 2021, the cost of living in the UK has been rising rapidly.
 According to the Consumer Prices Index (CPI), consumer prices were 10.1% higher in July 2022 than the previous year.
 People are struggling to keep up with rising prices.

 Scammers are now finding new ways to exploit widespread feelings of fear and desperation by launching fake text, phone, email, and even WhatsApp campaigns to offer free samples, grants, rebates, and support payments to households.

 These scams are particularly effective because many people expect help from the government, which means they may be more easily misled.
 We'll outline four key ways scammers are exploiting the cost of living crisis.

 1. Email and text reminders to apply for cost of living payments

 Cost of living payments are paid automatically by the government to those who are eligible.
 However, many scammers are capitalizing on people's fears by emailing or texting them and warning that they might not receive the payments they’re entitled to unless they apply for them directly.

-The Department for Work and Pensions (DWP) recently tweeted a warning to people that any messages suggesting they should apply or contact someone about cost of living payments might be a scam.
+In response to the increased prevalence in these phishing attacks, the Department for Work and Pensions (DWP) recently tweeted a warning to people that any messages suggesting they should apply or contact someone about cost of living payments might be a scam.

 2. Hosting fake contests on social media